DavidMandado/Retail-Sales-Analysis-Dashboard/README.md

 ## Dataset
 - Source: Kaggle ([Tata Online Retail Dataset](https://www.kaggle.com/datasets/ishanshrivastava28/tata-online-retail-dataset))
 - Description: Contains transaction data including InvoiceNo, StockCode, Product Descriptions, Quantity, Unit Price, CustomerID, and Country.

+## Process documentation

+In this section all of the process will be presented, along with any reasoning or explanations that are worth mentioning.

+# 1. Data loading and exploration/cleaning (notebook data_loading_and_exploration.ipynb)